ddugovic/omgwords-agent/docs/COMMANDS.md

 **Must be run in a private message**

 Call this command in a whisper to the bot to remove the bot from your channel.

 ---
-#### `!3`
-**Platforms**: Twitch<br/>
-**Moderator-only**

-Counts down from 3 before saying "Tetris!" in the chat.
-Works for any number from 3-10.

-**Note:** If the bot is not a moderator in your Twitch channel, it will not be able to say more than one message per second, and this restriction (which is built into Twitch) will interfere with countdowns.
-You can make the bot a moderator by typing `/mod @ClassicTetrisBot` after you have `!summon`ed it.

----
 #### `!stencil`